stfc-aeg/odin-data-dpdk/README.md

 module load cmake/3-31-6
 ```

-On older Ubuntu versions, you may also need to load Python and GCC:
+On older Ubuntu versions, you may also need to load Python and GCC :

 ```bash
 module load python/3-11-7